 Establishing a Successful Anti-Money Laundering Whistleblower Program

 The AMLA whistleblower reward program has the potential to become a critical tool in combatting money laundering, but Treasury will need to implement the program in a manner that encourages whistleblowers to come forward.
-The success of the SEC whistleblower program suggests three steps that Treasury should take to establish a credible whistleblower reward program.
+The success of the SEC whistleblower program suggests two steps that Treasury should take to establish a credible whistleblower reward program.

-Adopting a rule setting forth a presumption to pay close to the 30 percent maximum award would simplify the award determination process and provide a stronger incentive for whistleblowers to come forward.
+First, Treasury should adopt a rule setting forth a presumption to pay close to the 30 percent maximum award would simplify the award determination process and provide a stronger incentive for whistleblowers to come forward.
 Recently, the SEC amended the rules governing its whistleblower program by adopting a presumption that the recipient should receive the maximum award percentage where the award is $5 million or less and there are no negative award factors that would warrant decreasing the percentage.

 Second, Treasury should take decisive measures to protect whistleblowers and combat attempts to silence whistleblowers.
 The AMLA whistleblower protection law clarifies that employers cannot force employees to waive the rights and remedies provided for in its whistleblower rewards and protection provisions in a non-disclosure agreement or policy.
 Treasury should adopt a regulation similar to Exchange Act Rule 21F-17(a) barring “gag clauses” in confidentiality, severance, and other employment-related agreements that have the effect of impeding disclosures to regulators and law enforcement.
 The SEC has taken several highly publicized enforcement actions against companies for violating this anti-gag rule.
 This includes an action against the perpetrators of a fraudulent securities offering for their attempt to resolve investor allegations of wrongdoing by conditioning the return of investor funds on the investors signing agreements prohibiting them from reporting potential securities law violations to law enforcement.
 Countering corporate efforts to silence whistleblowers will be vital to the success of the AMLA whistleblower program.